KnowEnG/Gene_Prioritization_Pipeline/README.md

  ```
 ### * Modify run_paramters file  (YAML Format)
 ```
-set the spreadsheet, network and drug_response (phenotype data) file names to point to your data
+set the spreadsheet, network and phenotype data file names to point to your data
 ```

 ### * Run the Samples Clustering Pipeline: